538 related texts · 3 related myths · Page 1 of 12

 The Torah, in the book of Numbers (30:2), grapples with this very idea: "Moses spoke to the heads of the tribes of the children of Israel, saying: This is the matter that the Lord ...

-It’s a human experience, unfortunately, one that even touched the lives of the biblical figures we often hold up as paragons of virtue.
-Let’s turn to Gad, one of the twelve sons of...
+It’s a human experience, unfortunately, one that even touched the lives of the biblical figures readers often hold up as paragons of virtue. the tradition turns to Gad, one of the ...

-Jewish tradition certainly thinks so.
-And when it comes to the Tribes of Israel, their names aren't just labels, they're prophecies, whispers of a future redemption woven into the ...
+When it comes to the Tribes of Israel, their names aren't just labels, they're prophecies, whispers of a future redemption woven into the very fabric of their identity.
+Each name, ...

 It’s not a typo, and it’s definitely not random!
 There’s a beautiful lesson tucked away in that apparent inconsistency.
 Rabbi Yehoshua of Sikhnin, quoting Rabbi Levi, offered a pow...